halderavik/followup_ques_AI/PROJECT_SUMMARY.md

 ## 🏆 Project Achievements

 - ✅ **Complete MVP** with all core features
-- ✅ **Working DeepSeek Integration** with intelligent question generation
+- ✅ **Working OpenAI Integration** with intelligent question generation
 - ✅ **Enhanced Multilingual Support** with informativeness detection
 - ✅ **User-Friendly API** with no authentication complexity
 - ✅ **Comprehensive Testing** and documentation